rogeriochaves/blog/source/_posts/2022-01-04-pragmatic-pragmatic-programmer.md

 ## Give a random number

 The book then goes to Estimating, on topic 15, which is perhaps the most debated point in software development.
-They start already with a bad example:
+As usual, they start with a bad example:

 > The Library of Congress in Washington, DC, currently has about 75 terabytes of digital information online.
 Quick!
 How long will it take to send all that information over a 1Gbps network?
 How much storage will you need for a million names and addresses?
 How long does it take to compress 100Mb of text?
 How many months will it take to deliver your project?

-The last question is completely different from all the others, they are conflating estimations that have a super simple and linear model, where you can easily find all the variables, with a complex non-linear estimation where no good model exists.
-Deceiving the reader into thinking that estimating a software project is as easy as calculating bandwidth is an awful thing to do.
+The last question is completely different from all the others, they are conflating estimations that have a super simple and linear models, where you can easily find all the variables, with a complex non-linear estimation where no good model exists.
+Deceiving the reader into thinking that estimating a software project is as easy and reliable as calculating bandwidth is an awful thing to do.

-Then they go on some tips on how to improve your estimations, telling about building a model and breaking it in smaller pieces, they give a lot of focus on getting better at estimating, but the actual valuable thing is some communication tips in the middle, like saying weeks instead of days to convey less precision, and giving multiple range estimations instead of a point estimate
+Then they go on some tips on how to improve your estimations, telling about building a model and breaking it in smaller pieces, they give a lot of focus on getting better at estimating, but the actual valuable thing is some communication tips in the middle, like saying weeks instead of days to convey less precision, and giving multiple range estimations instead of a point estimate.

 ## Dogmatic 1: believes on estimations, and that one day they they will get very good at it (this day never comes)
 ## Dogmatic 2: believes that estimations are never possible to get right anyway, so they are useless
 ## Pragmatic: manages expectations, not accuracy

 You see, developers are actually not that bad on estimating, getting around 60% of the estimations right[[1]](https://www.uio.no/studier/emner/matnat/ifi/nedlagte-emner/INF5500/h09/undervisningsmateriale/estimation-error.pdf)[[2]](https://www.sciencedirect.com/science/article/pii/S0164121202000213), people hypothesize that developers are [good at estimating the median, not the mean](https://erikbern.com/2019/04/15/why-software-projects-take-longer-than-you-think-a-statistical-model.html).
-So the problem really is on the blowup factor: eventually something will get very wrong, and not even the most experienced estimator will be able to predict it, when that happens, expectations management skills is what really counts.
+So the problem really is on the blowup factor: eventually something will get very wrong, and not even the most experienced estimator will be able to predict it, when that happens (and it does), expectations management skills is what really counts.

-Considering that, the True Pragmatic Programmer is not in favor or against estimations, it’s just a tool, which they know is flawed (sometimes exponentially flawed), still sometimes the most available one to align teams more or less on what to do, or as a way to get others thinking more deeply about a feature, so they use it when useful, and avoid it (or just give a random number) when useless.
+Considering that, the True Pragmatic Programmer is not in favor or against estimations: it’s just a tool, which they know is flawed (sometimes exponentially flawed), still sometimes the most available one to align teams more or less on what to do, or as a way to get others thinking more deeply about a feature, so they use it when useful, and avoid it (or just give a random number) when useless.

-When someone says “the deadline is October” for a pragmatic programmer, they ask “why?”.
-More often than not you will find out that those are just self-inflicted deadlines: no client knows about this feature you want to launch, other teams are unaware, it wouldn’t really affect much anyone, it’s just politics or a random date someone came up with.
+When someone says “the deadline is October” for a pragmatic programmer, they ask “why?” (those five whys mentioned by the book).
+More often than not I've found out that those are just self-inflicted deadlines: no client knows about this feature you want to launch, other teams are unaware, it wouldn’t really affect much anyone, it’s just politics or a random date someone came up with.

 Other times, the deadline actually makes sense, maybe some other team depends on that for a pressing issue, or maybe there is a regulation change, and even though you might use some fancy tricks of iterative development to avoid that, sometimes is just easier to agree on a date and that’s it.
 Pragmatic.